tangshuang/tyshemo/docs/type.md

 })
 ```

-## SelfReference
+## SelfRef

-`SelfReference` is a special type, in some cases, you may reuse your will-defined type inside itself.
+`SelfRef` is a special type, in some cases, you may reuse your will-defined type inside itself.

 ```js
 const SomeType = new Dict({